ygricks/note/README.md

 ## App
-App for own notes in calendar
+App for own notes in calendar, single user app BE API
+- no tests in a while

 ## Installation